RDA vs RTA vs RDTA: Understanding Vaping Atomizer Types

 Pros:

-• No continuous dripping needed
+• No manual dripping required

 • Convenient e-liquid storage

-• Longer vaping sessions
+• Supports longer sessions

 Cons: